Buying FAQs

 Reliable Realty DR primarily promotes properties in the most popular and reputable beach-town communities within Bavaro called Los Corales and El Cortecito.
 More HGTV episodes have been filmed in these safe and friendly neighborhoods than on any other Caribbean Island.
 Properties are considered “in the beach-town areas” if they are located within a 15-minute walk to the various public beach accesses, and within an 18-minute walk to the beach-town commercial centers.
 These commercial centers offer an array of excellent international dining options, bars, grocery stores, ATM’s, cash exchange places, pharmacies, cute boutique shops, salons-massage businesses, Dentists, small medical clinics, and other needed services.

-Reliable Realty also represents residential communities within Championship golf courses of Cocotal Golf and Country Club, in Punta Cana Village and Resort, Cap Cana, and within the Cana Bay / Hard Rock Hotel (golf and beach) area.
+Reliable Realty also represents residential communities within Championship golf courses of Cocotal Golf and Country Club, in Punta Cana Village and Resort, Cap Cana, near Cabeza del Toro, and within the Cana Bay / Hard Rock Hotel (golf and beach) area.
 We also service the impressive Downtown Punta Cana area, ideally located between Bavaro and Punta Cana, and known for its malls and outstanding restaurants.
 Several new residential communities (houses and condos) have been constructed from 2021 to current.
-Downtown Punta Cana has been a top selling area since 2019, despite the fact it is located about a 15-minute drive to the closest beach in Cabeza del Toro.
+Downtown Punta Cana has been a top selling area since 2019; despite the fact it is located about a 15-minute drive to the closest beach in Cabeza del Toro.

 Other expanding areas of Bavaro include White Sands, with its beautiful beaches, and Macao (between Bavaro and Uvero Alto).
-Due to the new Dreams Resort in Macao, the agricultural land directly behind Macao beach has doubled in price from 2022 - 2023, with several new construction developments emerging.
+Due to the new Dreams Resort in Macao, the agricultural land directly behind Macao beach has doubled in price from 2022 - 2024, with several new construction developments emerging.

 La Romana, located a 45-minute drive from Punta Cana, has become a favorite destination as well for executive homes in luxury communities like Casa de Campo.
 We are slowly expanding our interest and expertise into the Jarabacoa mountainous areas as well.
 Please see all our listings.